aws-samples/vmware-cloud-on-aws-packer-examples/README.md

 ### Considerations for the `ubuntu-server` VM template

 * As of 2020-09-04, Canonical's new automated Ubuntu server installation system that leverages [`cloud-init`][cloud_init] configuration, [Subiquity][subiquity], is not interoperable with VMware's [guest customization feature][guest_customization].
-VMware has an existing [open source project][cloud_init_vmware_guestinfo] for providing interoperability with `cloud-init`, but its currently incompatible with the Subiquity implementation and this issue is being tracked in [issue #50][issue50].
+VMware has an existing [open source project][cloud_init_vmware_guestinfo] for providing some interoperability with `cloud-init`.
 If guest customization is a requirement for your environment, use the `ubuntu-server-legacy` template instead, which leverages the legacy `debian-installer` preseeding system.

 ### Considerations for the `windows-server` VM template